 - Engage in a Mentored opportunity to learn about key areas of SUD and SUD treatment strategies through systematic literature review, attendance at conferences and workshops, and interaction with leading experts in the field.

-The award offers up to $10,000 for program support (award amount includes travel to AACAP's 64th Annual Meeting in Washington, DC, October 23-28, 2017; and travel to the NIDA Clinical Trials Network's Steering Committee meeting in spring 2017) and $1,500 for a mentor stipend.
+This award is not to support a research study, but rather a project to help residents learn more about issues of SUD and find innovative ways to address gaps in current practice and knowledge.
+The award offers up to $10,000 for program support (award amount includes travel to AACAP's 64th Annual Meeting in Washington, DC, October 23 - 28, 2017; and travel to the NIDA Clinical Trials Network's Annual Meeting, March 23-24 2017) and $1,500 for a mentor stipend.
 (All awards are contingent upon the receipt of adequate funding support.)

 INSTRUCTIONS FOR APPLICATION SUBMISSION